Skydt90/Python_web_crawler/README.md

 Since no thrid party modules were used for this project, it is possible to run it with no required setup as long as you are using Python 3.5+.
 Simply clone the repository.

 ### Project run
-to execute the main program:
+**To execute the main program:**
 1. Navigate to "scraper_program" directory in the cloned repo.
 2. Execute "main.py" from terminal.
 3. You should see prints in terminal informing wether the program was successful or not.
-4. The contents from the scraped websites will be located in a new directory at /scraper_program/elective_dummy/
+4. The contents from the scraped websites will be located in a new directory at "/scraper_program/elective_dummy/"

+**To execute the tests:**
+1. Navigate to cloned repo.
+2. Execute either "test_file_handler.py" or "test_web_parser.py"
+3. You should see prints in terminal informing of test results.

+***Programmers:*** *Christian Skydt & Jakob Wulff*